Exclusive economic zone: North Korea

 The exclusive economic zone of North Korea stretches 200 nautical miles from its basepoints in both the West Sea (Yellow Sea) and the Sea of Japan.
 The EEZ was declared in 1977 after North Korea had contested the validity of the Northern Limit Lines (NLL) set up after the Korean War as maritime borders.
 The EEZ has not been codified in law and North Korea has never specified its coordinates, making it difficult to determine its specific scope.

 In the West Sea, the EEZ remains unspecified in the Korea Bay because China has not determined its own EEZ in the area.
 The border between the North Korean and South Korean EEZs in the West Sea cannot be determined because of potential overlap and disputes over certain islands.

 In the Sea of Japan, the North Korean EEZ can be approximated to be trapezoidal-shaped.
 The border between North Korea and Russia's respective EEZs is the only such border that has been determined in East Asia.
 Here, the EEZ does not cause many problems, even with regards to South Korea, because the sea is not thought to be rich in resources.

 Norway

-Norway has a large exclusive economic zone of 819,620 km2 around its coast.
+The Kingdom of Norway has a large exclusive economic zone of 819,620 km2 around its coast.
 The country has a fishing zone of 1,878,953 km2, including fishing zones around Svalbard and Jan Mayen.

 In April 2009, the United Nations Commission for the Limits of the Continental Shelf approved Norway's claim to an additional 235,000 square kilometres of continental shelf.
-The commission found that Norway and Russia both had valid claims over a portion of shelf in the Barents Sea.
+The commission found that Norway and Russia both had valid claims over a portion of the shelf in the Barents Sea.